Have you ever initiated a conversation to work through a conflict with someone? How did it go?

 Seek to understand:

-Example: “How can I help you feel more respected and loved?
-What is your love language?”
+Example: “How can I help you feel more respected and loved?”

 Seek to grow:

-Discuss: What do you like about these principles and what do you find difficult or confusing?
+Discuss: What do you like about these ways to confess to someone and what do you find difficult or confusing?

 Pray: In light of what we’ve discussed, how can we pray for each other right now?